 Aside from the voltage, the brand of the cart can also determine the cost.
 Several major brands, including ClubCar, EZGO, and Yamaha were some of the first brands to introduce the 36v and 48v golf carts.
 They continue to make some of the best of both carts.

 When considering your 36v or 48v cart purchase, be sure to also factor in the ongoing maintenance and related costs.

-Not only is a 36 volt cart likely a lower-cost initial purchase, battery replacement will be less expensive over time.
+Not only is a 36-volt cart likely a lower-cost initial purchase, but battery replacement will also be less expensive over time.
 As we noted above, fewer batteries in the pack = lower cost to replace.